-Security smoke stops crime.
-It is a loss prevention/crime deterrent method designed to minimise and even completely negate theft during a break-in.
-As the name suggests it is a wall of smoke produced almost instantly that acts as a barrier.
+Security fog stops crime.
+It is a loss-prevention/crime deterrent method designed to minimise and even completely negate theft during a break-in.
+As the name suggests, it is a wall of smoke produced almost instantly that acts as a barrier.

 Each year police receive over 100,000 genuine alarm calls from commercial premises under attack by thieves.
-Theft from break-ins, burglaries, ram raids, smash and grabs, hold-ups make up a significant portion of the 2bn a year that is lost by businesses to retail crime.
+Theft from break-ins, burglaries, ram raids, smash-and-grabs and hold-ups make up a significant portion of the £2bn a year that is lost by businesses to retail crime.

 If the Smoke Screen is installed correctly then there is no possibility of damage.

 No, you do not have to fill the whole room with fog.
 Localised protection can be achieved with the correct machine placement, and this is the most effective way to use security fog.
 Smoke Screen fog is very persistent, and with the smallest particle size in the industry means our fog travels at a speed of just 0.9mm per hour in an unventilated room.